FarFarAway2/Backend_FarFarAway/README.md

  - This interface extends JpaRepository and is associated with the UserRole class.
 It provides methods to perform CRUD operations on the UserRole entity.

 9. **IUsersDAO**:
  - This interface extends JpaRepository and is associated with the Users class.
 It provides methods to perform CRUD operations on the Users entity.
 In addition, it includes a custom method findByEmail to search for users by their e-mail address.

+##### *service Package*

+These services encapsulate the business logic and communicate with the corresponding Data Access Objects (DAO) to perform database operations.

+1. **HotelBookService**:
+- This class is a service that is responsible for interacting with the HotelBook entity.
+It provides methods to list, save, get by ID, update and delete hotel books.

+2. **HotelManageService**:
+- This service is responsible for operations related to the HotelManage entity.
+It provides methods to list, save, get by ID, update and delete hotel management.

+3. **HotelOfferService**:
+- This service class handles operations related to the HotelOffer entity.
+It provides methods to list, save, get by ID, update and delete hotel offers.

+4. **RolesService**:
+- This service handles operations related to the Roles entity.
+It provides methods to list, save, get by ID, update and delete roles.

+5. **TravelBookService**:
+- This service class handles operations related to the TravelBook entity.
+It provides methods to list, save, get by ID, update and delete travel books.

+6. **TravelManageService**:
+- This service handles operations related to the TravelManage entity.
+It provides methods to list, save, get by ID, update and delete travel management.

+7. **TravelOfferService**:
+- This service class handles operations related to the TravelOffer entity.
+It provides methods for listing, saving, fetching by ID, updating and deleting travel offers.

+8. **UserRoleService**:
+- This service handles operations related to the UserRole entity.
+It provides methods to list, save, get by ID, update and delete user roles.

+9. **UsersService**:
+- This service class handles operations related to the Users entity.
+It provides methods to list, save, get by ID, update and delete users.
+It also implements the UserDetailsService interface for user authentication using Spring Security.

 ##### *controller package*